Welfare Supplementary Payments for loss of disability premiums

 Welfare Supplementary Payments and other benefits

 WSPs aren’t benefits and aren’t counted as income for benefit purposes.
 Payments made in respect of Carers Allowance and Employment and Support Allowance are treated as taxable income.
 Payments made to cover the loss of Carer Premium and Disability Premiums may be taxable in certain circumstances.

 Contact your local Citizens Advice if you need more information.

 If you disagree with the decision on your WSP you can ask for a review by phoning or writing to the WSP Team.
 For example, if the DfC have told you they’re stopping your payments but you think you should still be getting them.

 You have one month from the date of notification of your decision letter to ask for a review unless you have a good reason why your request is late.

 If you get an overpayment

-Overpayments of Welfare Supplementary Payments are recoverable - that means that if you’ve been paid too much the DfC will ask for the money back.
+Overpayments of WSPs are recoverable - that means that if you’ve been paid too much the DfC will ask for the money back.